 The narrator of this website have researched the ancestry of the Vibergs, and nothing indicates that Martin ever returned to Norway, or Sweden, that some source seems to have indicated.
 Martin worked on various norwegian merchant vessels until he ran away from his last vessel in Swansea, UK in Sep 1871, and then he is not seen in Norway again.
 A Martin Wiberg, AB, age 21 is crew on the “John Duthie, arriving from London to Sydney in Aug 1872.
 He works as a carpenter on the RMS Avoca for a few years and become the famous “Gold Robber of the Avoca”.
 His younger brother Mathias (Matthew) was also a sailor on norwegian vessels.
 He seemed to have a longer career on norwegian vessels from 1871 until 1882.
 It seems he may have signed off a vessel in Australia on 4th July 1882, probably trying to reunite with his older brother.

 What is maybe puzzeling is how Mathias supposedly owned a ship, the small cutter Neva, at such a young age, when his brother was realeased from prison.
 They came from a very poor upbringing, as they lost their father while in their teens.
 The mother and their sister was living at the national census of 1910, still supported by the communal poverty services.
 A theory is that the stolen gold very possible was a desparate attempt to grab a unique opportunity as the carpenter onboard the Avoca, and possibly bring this fortune back to Norway and “rescue” their mother and sister from really unfortunate circumstances.
 On the other hand, Martin married in 1875, and had two daughters.
 His own new family may of course also be the main motivation.
 There is of course no excuses, but that is probably closer to the truth than anything else.
 Obviously the ship “Neva” that the brother seem to have, was probably obtained from the possession of the gold, or possibly other bad deeds, because the brothers were not well paid marine officers, just merely young ablebodied seamen Records also showed that Matthiew first arrived in Australia in 1881.
 It was mentioned that Martin had two brothers onbard a ship at the time of his release from jail.
-This does not fit the facts, because the younger half-brother Frithiof was working on norwegian vessels until abt 1894.
-But, the final destiny of the sister Olufine and the half-brother Frithiof is yet to be determined.
+The facts may support this claim, since the norwegian census for 1875 is stating that both brothers Frithiof and Matthew are in Australia.
+The younger half-brother Frithiof was working on norwegian vessels until abt 1894 according to norwegian seamans records.
+However, the final destiny of the half-brother Frithiof is yet to be determined.
 There is no proof to support that Martin survived the famous swim across the “Andersons Inlet” of Inverloch in Victoria, because there is (so far) no evidence to support such a claim.
 That should be good news for those still searching for the remaining gold sovereigns in the area of Inverloch.
+Another funfact is how the amount of gold sovereigns grev from the original 5000 to 15000 coins in the newspaper reports.

 If you are in any way related to Martin & Matthew Olsen Wiberg and their decendents, kindly get in touch via the contact form please.